sarahleavitt/nbTransmission/README.md

 ## Tutorial
 Included in the package is a vingette that walks through how to use this method to analyze an infectious disease outbreak using the simulated datasets also included in this package.
-You can also access the tutorial at: https://sarahleavitt.github.io/nbTransmission/
+You can also access the tutorial at: https://sarahleavitt.github.io/nbTransmission/articles/nbTransmission-vignette.html

-If you want to also install the package with the vignette use the following command (this may take a bit longer):
+You could also install the vingette with the package using the following command (this may take a bit longer):

 `devtools::install_github('https://github.com/sarahleavitt/nbTransmission.git', build_vignettes = TRUE)`